You are physically there.

 So evenings don’t turn into “just one more thing…”

-Remove unnecessary tools, noise, and friction.
+Remove unnecessary tools, noise and friction.

-So everything feels lighter and easier to
+So your work feels lighter, cleaner and easier to manage.

 You don’t need to work harder.